 - On-demand services: A range of services falls into this category, including ride-sharing (e.g., Lyft, Uber), restaurant delivery (e.g., Deliveroo, DoorDash), and professional services (e.g., Handy).

-- Other: We’re constantly seeing platforms emerge that are either hybrids or something entirely new, supporting services like online health, pharmacy delivery—even horse rentals.
+- Other: We’re constantly seeing platforms emerge that are either hybrids or something entirely new, supporting services like online health, pharmacy delivery, and even pet rentals.

 While each type of platform or marketplace is different, many have made payments a core part of the customer experience.
-Adding payments capabilities is a relatively new way to differentiate service offerings and brands.
+Increasingly, they’re using payments capabilities to differentiate their offering and brand, strengthen their relationships with their customers, and monetize the transactions on their platforms.

 History of payfacs

-The payfac model was popularized in the late 1990s as a way to help small- and medium-size businesses accept online payments more easily.
+Traditional payfac solutions were popularized in the late 1990s as a way to help small- and medium-sized businesses accept online payments more easily.
 Historically, a bank’s onboarding requirements catered to larger businesses that could manage the complex, costly, and time-consuming legacy setup processes.
 Essentially, these companies had to become experts in payments while also building their core business and product.

 The payfac model emerged to give companies that specialized in payments the ability to reduce the complexity of getting started with online payments and offer services to a broader array of businesses, allowing them to focus on their core competencies.

-Payfacs open a merchant bank account and receive a merchant ID (MID) to acquire and aggregate payments for a group of smaller merchants, typically called sub-merchants.
-Payfacs have embedded payment systems and register their master MID with an acquiring bank.
-Sub-merchants, on the other hand, are not required to register their unique MIDs—instead, transactions are aggregated under the payfac’s master MID.
-This is meant to reduce the complexity that sub-merchants would face setting up online payments on their own by eliminating the need for them to establish and maintain relationships with an acquiring bank, payment gateway, and other service providers.
+Platforms using a traditional payfac solution open a merchant bank account and receive a merchant ID (MID) to acquire and aggregate payments for a group of smaller merchants, typically called sub-merchants.
+Traditional payfacs have embedded payment systems and register their master MID with an acquiring bank.
+Sub-merchants, on the other hand, are not required to register their unique MIDs; instead, transactions are aggregated under the payfac’s master MID.
+This is meant to reduce the complexity that sub-merchants would face when setting up online payments on their own since it eliminates the need for them to establish and maintain relationships with an acquiring bank, payment gateway, and other service providers.

 - Controlling who is on the platform: Setting up the right onboarding processes and building trust in those processes.

-- Meeting KYC, AML, and OFAC compliance requirements: Ensuring sub-merchants are verified to control for money laundering, terrorist financing, and other risks and meeting Know Your Customer (KYC), anti-money laundering (AML), and the US Office of Foreign Asset Control (OFAC) requirements.
-If operating internationally, there are many other regulatory bodies to consider.
+- Meeting KYC, AML, and OFAC compliance requirements: Ensuring sub-merchants are screened and verified to meet Know Your Customer (KYC) requirements and the US Office of Foreign Asset Control (OFAC) requirements.
+Monitoring sub-merchant activity to screen for money laundering and terrorist financing.
+If operating outside the US, there are many other regulations and compliance requirements to consider.

 - Auditing account activity on the platform: Putting controls in place to track and mitigate high-risk financial activity on an ongoing basis.

-- Being PCI compliant: Ensuring the platform is Payment Card Industry (PCI) compliant and all sub-merchants are accepting payments from customers in a compliant way.
+- Maintaining PCI compliance: Ensuring the platform is Payment Card Industry (PCI) compliant and all sub-merchants are accepting payments from customers in a compliant way.
 To learn more, review our guide to PCI compliance.

 - Conduct due diligence on each sub-merchant.

-- Monitor all sub-merchant activity to ensure compliance with Mastercard’s standards.
+- Monitor all sub-merchant activity to ensure compliance with network standards.

 - Maintain PCI compliance.